TOSSHtoolbox/TOSSH/docs/p2_signatures.md

 Addor et al. (2018) use 15 signatures (<a href="./matlab/TOSSH_code/TOSSH/TOSSH_code/calculation_functions/calc_Addor.html" target="_blank">calc_Addor.m</a>)
 that “characterize different parts of the hydrograph, and [...] are sensitive to processes occurring over different time scales”.
-The signatures were selected from those commonly used in the literature, and are used to explore the strength of relationships between signatures and catchment attributes.
+The signatures are selected from those commonly used in the literature, and are used to explore the strength of relationships between signatures and catchment attributes.

 | Signature | Function (click for code) | Unit | Description&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; |